querkmachine/beeps.website/src/blog/drafts/why-govuk-exit-this-page-doesnt-use-escape.md

 - It being used when typing meant needing to be careful about which presses actually counted towards activation.
 - Pressing <kbd>⇧ Shift</kbd> three times requires many more presses if the Sticky Keys accessibility features is active.
 I found that it took between 6 and 9 presses with Windows Sticky Keys, depending on speed, and 9 presses with macOS Sticky Keys.
-- macOS's Slow Keys feature still takes three presses, but they have to be spread across a period of a few seconds.
+- macOS's Slow Keys feature still takes three presses, but they have to be spread across a period of a few seconds to avoid activating 'latching' functionality.
-- [The JAWS screen reader in Chromium would register Shift key presses twice](https://github.com/FreedomScientific/standards-support/issues/699), though this has potentially been fixed since.
+- [The JAWS screen reader in Chromium would register the first Shift keypress twice](https://github.com/FreedomScientific/standards-support/issues/699), though this has potentially been fixed since.
 - Using <kbd>⇧ Shift</kbd> means that the shortcut is available on touch device's virtual keyboards.
 However, these keyboards tend to behave unpredictably compared to their hardware equivalents.
 I wrote up [a massive bug report just about how the Shift key behaves on iOS](https://github.com/alphagov/govuk-frontend/issues/4095), part of which subsequently became [a bug report](https://bugs.webkit.org/show_bug.cgi?id=273681).

+Despite these shortfalls, Shift was ultimately the least flawed of the choices presented to us, with most of its issues being fairly minor and none of them showstopping.

 ## Conclusion